kabraill/Multiple-Java-Projects/README.md

   **ExtendedShapesExample:** A GUI-based Java application that demonstrates the rendering of various geometric shapes using Java Swing’s built-in drawing capabilities.
 It showcases how to utilize the Graphics API to create and display multiple shapes within a windowed interface.

   **SLERPCircle:** A Java application that draws a gradient-colored circle by applying the mathematical principles of the Spherical Linear Interpolation (SLERP) function.
 This project demonstrates how the SLERP algorithm can be utilized to smoothly transition between colors along a circular path, producing a seamless gradient effect.

+- **library/**:

+  **BibliotheksMenu:** A console-based library management system designed to efficiently manage library resources.
+This application allows users to perform essential operations such as adding, removing, and searching for books, as well as managing user records and borrowing activities.